mohammadijoo/Control_and_Robotics_Tutorials/README.md

 ## General Folder Structure

-The exact internal structure may vary by course, but the repository generally follows this pattern:
+The exact internal structure may vary by course, but the repository generally follows this pattern, both for codes and lectures:

 ```text
 Control_and_Robotics_Tutorials/